memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 };
 ```

-In the above devicetree source we see that `phandle-array-of-refs` has two entries:
+In the above Devicetree source we see that `phandle-array-of-refs` has two entries:
 - The _phandle_ for `/node_a` is followed by two specifier cells _1_ and _2_,
 - the _phandle_ for `/node_b` is followed by the specifier cell _1_.